tinylog vs Huckleberry

 The app also has a large community, solid caregiver syncing, and a well-polished interface that's been refined over years of user feedback.
 If sleep optimization is your #1 priority, Huckleberry does that one thing really well.

-Where Huckleberry focuses on sleep predictions, tinylog gives you the bigger picture.
+Where Huckleberry focuses on sleep predictions, Tinylog gives you the bigger picture.
 The AI care plan doesn't just handle sleep — it covers feeding schedules, developmental milestones, and adjusts as your baby grows.
 Think of it as a personalized roadmap that evolves week by week.

-For preemie parents, tinylog is one of the few trackers that includes Fenton growth charts — the standard NICUs use.
+For preemie parents, Tinylog is one of the few trackers that includes Fenton growth charts — the standard NICUs use.
 You won't find that in Huckleberry.

 The interface is built for one-handed, 3 AM use.
 Log a feeding in 3 taps.
-And if you speak Spanish, Portuguese, or French, tinylog works in your language — Huckleberry is English-only.
+And if you speak Spanish, Portuguese, or French, Tinylog works in your language — Huckleberry is English-only.

 Looking for a Huckleberry alternative?
 Here's the short version.